StockNews.com Initiates Coverage on Chicago Rivet & Machine (NYSEAMERICAN:CVR)

-StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Free Report) in a research note issued on Saturday.
+Analysts at StockNews.com began coverage on shares of Chicago Rivet & Machine (NYSEAMERICAN:CVR – Get Free Report) in a research report issued to clients and investors on Sunday.
 The firm set a “sell” rating on the stock.

-Separately, TheStreet cut Chicago Rivet & Machine from a “b-” rating to a “c+” rating in a research note on Tuesday, June 6th.
+Separately, TheStreet cut shares of Chicago Rivet & Machine from a “b-” rating to a “c+” rating in a research note on Tuesday, June 6th.

 Chicago Rivet & Machine Stock Performance

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Captrust Financial Advisors purchased a new stake in shares of Chicago Rivet & Machine in the second quarter worth $41,000.
-Advisor Group Holdings Inc. purchased a new stake in shares of Chicago Rivet & Machine in the fourth quarter worth $43,000.
-Cannell Capital LLC grew its stake in shares of Chicago Rivet & Machine by 16.2% in the fourth quarter.
-Cannell Capital LLC now owns 11,486 shares of the company’s stock worth $329,000 after acquiring an additional 1,600 shares during the last quarter.
-Morgan Stanley grew its stake in shares of Chicago Rivet & Machine by 8.6% in the fourth quarter.
-Morgan Stanley now owns 12,696 shares of the company’s stock worth $363,000 after acquiring an additional 1,005 shares during the last quarter.
-Finally, Vanguard Group Inc. grew its stake in shares of Chicago Rivet & Machine by 91.7% in the first quarter.
-Vanguard Group Inc. now owns 28,479 shares of the company’s stock worth $746,000 after acquiring an additional 13,626 shares during the last quarter.
+Several institutional investors have recently bought and sold shares of CVR.
+Captrust Financial Advisors purchased a new position in shares of Chicago Rivet & Machine in the 2nd quarter worth $41,000.
+Advisor Group Holdings Inc. purchased a new position in shares of Chicago Rivet & Machine in the 4th quarter worth $43,000.
+Cannell Capital LLC grew its stake in shares of Chicago Rivet & Machine by 16.2% in the 4th quarter.
+Cannell Capital LLC now owns 11,486 shares of the company’s stock worth $329,000 after buying an additional 1,600 shares in the last quarter.
+Morgan Stanley grew its stake in shares of Chicago Rivet & Machine by 8.6% in the 4th quarter.
+Morgan Stanley now owns 12,696 shares of the company’s stock worth $363,000 after buying an additional 1,005 shares in the last quarter.
+Finally, Vanguard Group Inc. grew its stake in shares of Chicago Rivet & Machine by 91.7% in the 1st quarter.
+Vanguard Group Inc. now owns 28,479 shares of the company’s stock worth $746,000 after buying an additional 13,626 shares in the last quarter.
 22.36% of the stock is owned by hedge funds and other institutional investors.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 The company operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment manufactures and sells automatic rivet setting machines and assembly equipment, as well as parts and tools for related machines.